 well tested.

-A. As to krill oil, sometimes we tend to look at absolute numbers
+A. Sometimes we tend to look at absolute numbers

 on lab studies rather than other important matters.
 For instance, krill